 Unless you have extended circumstances, you are better off taking it online.

-What is the CPA Ethics Examination & Who Administers the Test?
+What is the CPA Ethics Exam & Who Conducts the Test?

-The CPA ethics exam is a test administered and written by the AICPA to prepare future CPAs for the complex ethical challenges that they are likely to face in their public accounting careers.
+The CPA ethics exam is a professional test administered by the AICPA to prep future CPAs for the complex ethical challenges that they are likely to face in their public accounting careers.
 This multiple-choice test is designed to help CPA candidates think about accounting and business ethical topics in order to make moral decisions throughout their careers.

 The exam is a remote test that can be taken at home or the office either online or on paper using the answer booklet the AICPA provides.
 Although you can use your textbook on the exam, you won’t have time to look for every answer.
 The test is timed, so it’s a good idea to study the textbook before you start your test.